microsoft/BotBuilder-V3/bot-connector-sdk-getstarted.md

 To use the Microsoft Bot Framework Connector, you must have:

-1. A Microsoft Account (Hotmail, Live, Outlook.Com) to log into the Bot Framework developer portal, which you will use to register your bot
+1. A Microsoft Account (Hotmail, Live, Outlook.Com) to log into the Bot Framework developer portal, which you will use to register your bot.
 2. An Azure-accessible REST endpoint exposing a callback for the Connector service.
 3. Developer accounts on one or more communication services (such as Skype) where your bot will communicate.